Wisdom is a State of the Soul

 The Soul and the Living

-First, before we think about the Homeric poems, we need to think about the word soul.
+Before we think about the Homeric poems, we need to think about the word soul.

 A Life Force that can Flit Away